Smart questions to ask during a Job Interview

 - ‘Who would I be reporting to?’
 Sometimes you’re having a job interview only with the HR and Leading Manager, without talking to your direct boss at all.
 It could be important to ask to meet the person before accepting a job, just that you know who you’ll be working with.

 - ‘What does for you personally make this place a great working environment?’
 A great way to become more personal with the interviewer and to understand how the company ticks.
+You could also ask them about employee benefits to see how the company cares for the well-being of its employees.

 Smart questions – to sell yourself